no22138/eportfolio/Machine Learning/unit3.md

 Correlation
 Correlation aims to find the degree of relationship between two variables.
 A scatter plot is the best method to visually represent the relationship between two variables.

-<u>Positive correlation: Both variables change in the same direction.
+Positive correlation: Both variables change in the same direction.
-<u>Negative correlation: Variables change in opposite directions.
+Negative correlation: Variables change in opposite directions.
-<u>Neutral: No relationship
+Neutral: No relationship

 ## Correlation vs Causation